LIQUOR LICENSING > RESIDENTIAL LICENCE

 - the liquor has been purchased from the holder of a producer’s licences at the producer’s premises in the vicinity of the premises.

 - and also if:

-- the supply of liquor is ancillary to a meal hosted by the operator of the premises and the volume of liquor supplied does not exceed 1 litre per person; or
+- the supply of liquor is ancillary to a meal hosted by the operator of the premises and the volume of liquor supplied does not exceed 750ml per person; or

 The Liquor and Gambling Commissioner must be satisfied that the premises are suitable to be licensed.
 For example, the premises must have sufficient toilet facilities for patrons and comply with other building regulations and planning approvals.